andyafter/CI2/README.md

 ## Genetic Algorithm
 This folder is for the computational intelligence CA. It is about using genetic algorithm to draw fractal shapes and improve the beauty.

+## Text Mining
+Of course in this folder you will find the text mining stuff.